o-yuksel/o-yuksel.github.io/_projects/4_project.md

     </div>
 </div>
 <div class="caption">
+   Figure 2.
 The sizes of the populations are represented by the diameters of their corresponding circles.
 </div>
 <div class="">
 </div>

 I've integrated developmental memory into the model, allowing the correlation between traits to be stored as populations evolve toward more optimal conditions.
 This stored information shapes the future evolution of the populations, reflected as the planes that represent nearby mutants constricts and rotates.

-Single step non-linear G-P mapping:
+Single step non-linear G-P mapping: Here I implemented a single step transformation on traits v1 and v2.
+Assigning original traits as genetic and transformed traits as phenotypic traits.
+The game is played on the phenotype level, however the evolution is still on the genotypic level as genotypes that lead to succesfull phenotypes rewarded.

 $$
 p_{u_i} = u_i + \tau_1 \tanh(c \cdot u_j) - \tau_2 u_i